 18. Prohibited contact order (person in relation to whom preventative detention order is already in force)

-(1) If a preventative detention order is in force in relation to a person (the “subject”), the Commissioner may authorise a police officer to apply for a prohibited contact order in relation to the subject’s detention under the preventative detention order.
+(1) If a preventative detention order is in force in relation to a person (the subject), the Commissioner may authorise a police officer to apply for a prohibited contact order in relation to the subject’s detention under the preventative detention order.

 (2) An authorisation by the Commissioner must be in writing but, if it is not practicable to issue it in writing because of an urgent need to issue it —